krun02/Policy-Compliance-FAQ-Chatbot/README.md

 When you ask a question:
 It searches the most relevant chunks
 Sends them to the local AI model (like *Mistral)
-The model reads the info and gives an answer
+The model reads the info and gives an answer.